shubh-admin/htmltemplates/Basic/README.md

 # Basic coming soon template
 This is a basic coming soon template built with html,css, and javascript.
+This template is absolutely free to use.

 ## Template structure
 - index.html